Thoughts on Timothy Hagenbuch’s 1839 Letter to Enoch

 It does not appear that this shotgun wedding led to a long-term commitment.
 Little can be found about the life of Daniel Zehner (b.
 1802), though the 1850 census shows him unmarried and working as a shoe carpenter.
 He is buried at New Bethel Church in Albany Township without any mention of a spouse.
 The church’s records provide one additional fact.
 The Wertmans referenced by Timothy may have been his baptism sponsors—John and Maria Wertman.

 Family news is also included in the letter, and Timothy provides a few details about his brothers Michael (b.
 1815) and Amos (b.
 1808).
 He writes that on March 25th, Michael had a son, Nathan D. B., whose baptism sponsor was Daniel Bailey (Böhly).
-This information suggests that Nathan middle initials, D. B., stood for Daniel Bailey.
+This information suggests that Nathan’s middle initials, D. B., stood for Daniel Bailey.

 Timothy goes on to tell Enoch that Michael and Amos are distilling along the Schuylkill River.
 It is known that the Hagenbuch family was involved with distilling and likely had a distillery at the homestead.
 Yet, by the mid-1800, small distilleries were on the decline.
 Therefore, it seems possible that Michael and Amos had hired themselves out to a larger distillery located near Hamburg and Reading.
 Both towns are located along the Schuylkill River.

-Along with information about people, Timothy spends some time discussing the prices fetched by various crops such as rye, corn, oats, and strawberries.
+Along with information about people, Timothy spends some time discussing the prices fetched by various crops such as rye, corn, oats, and peanuts.
 He also discusses the availability of silver in this curious passage:

 In Sept and Oct 1838 the Schinnblästers ran out.
 Silver is at this time more plentiful than in 10 years.